 Rights & Reproductions

-We are happy to assist you in your work.
+We are happy to assist you in your work and supply images and reproductions for public use.
 Please visit our Rights & Reproductions page to learn about the this process.

 If you are interested in viewing collections that are not currently on view, please contact Leanne Hayden, Collections Manager, (207)985-4802 or email@example.com.